DELEGATES ARE RESPONSIBLE FOR COMMUNICATION BETWEEN THEIR REGION AND THE FEDERATION.

 THE DUTIES THAT DELEGATES ARE EXPECTED TO CARRY OUT:

-1. Attend the Annual Board of Directors Meeting held in the Spring, and
+1. Attend the Annual Board of Directors Meeting held in the Spring, and arrange for the presentation of an annual report from their region.

-2. Ensure that they are representing their region’s opinion in any
+2. Ensure that they are representing their region’s opinion in any debate or discussion of policy or matters affecting the membership.

 3. Attend the AGM and to encourage any and all dancers from their Region to attend and participate in the AGM.